asifbinhossain/shatez-interview-frontend/README.md

 -   You'd have to connect to a DB to persist user data at this point, you can use Firestore from Firebase or Postgres from Supabase for this.
 -   Bonus points for using Supabase since its open source wihtout vendor lock-in
 -   `Explanation`: `Authentication` is the process of verifying who a user is, while `Authorization` is the process of verifying what they have access to.
--   ` What we'll evaluate` : What kind of code & best-practice you follow for adding something standard like authentication to an application, how you organize & structure your Data, How you deal with Data flow & How can you build solutions from reading documentation
+-   ` What we'll evaluate` :
+    -   What kind of code & best-practice you follow for adding something standard like authentication to an application
+    -   How you organize & structure your Data & how you create abstractions to it
+    -   How you deal with Data flow
+    -   How can you build solutions from reading documentation

 ### 🟠 `Feature Task-3: Hard`

 -   Refactor the `Dashboard` page and add `Authorization` to the side-navigation items of the Dashboad page.
 -   Further Explanation: - Whenever a user signs-up, we create a new user record in the DB, and assign them a `role` of `user` by default. - We can then create a new `role` of `admin` and assign it to a user manually from the DB. - We can then use this `role` to determine what a user can access or not and use this information to hide or show the side-navigation items.
 -   Assumptions:
     -   Only `Reports` will be visible to `users` while everything will be visible to `admins`
-    -   ` What we'll evaluate` : How you solve an application level problem, how you organize & structure your Data, how your solution would scale as the application grows & more users are added.
+-   ` What we'll evaluate` :
+    -   How you solve an application wide problem
+    -   How you organize & structure your Data
+    -   How your solution would scale as the application grows & more users are added.
+    -   How you go about venturing uncharted territories, learning from the web & coming up with a solution

 ## How to submit your solutions ✍️

--   Fork this repository
+-   Fork this repository & make it private
 -   Create a feature branch while working on your solution.
 For example, if you're working on `Feature Task-1: Easy`, you can create a branch called `feature/task-1`
 -   Once you're done, create a pull request to the `main` branch of the repository & Merge it.
-Don't delete the feature branch on merge.
+Don't delete the feature branch on merge as we'll look at the commit history of the feature branch.
 -   Make sure its a private and invite `abinhossain@shatez.com` for evaluation.
+-   Once the evaluation is complete, we'll reach out to you if you're selected for the next round.

 ---